akshat151/akshat151/README.md

 - Led the development of the NIO iOS app for the National Internet Observatory, a research project funded by NSF using Swift, SwiftUI, and UIKit.

-### Software Engineer - iOS
+### Software Engineer - Mobile
 Lenze, Pune, IN
-*Nov 2021 - Jul 2022*
+*Apr 2021 - Jul 2022*
 - Developed and maintained native iOS apps with Swift and UIKit as part of the Lenze Smart Engineering Apps Team.

-### Software Engineer - Android
-Lenze, Pune, IN
-*Apr 2021 – Nov 2021*
-- Developed and maintained native Android apps with Java and Kotlin as part of the Lenze Smart Engineering Apps Team.
-- Led the migration of an existing Java codebase to Kotlin, improving code quality and developer productivity.

 ### Software Engineer I - Mobile
 Honeywell, Pune, IN
 *Aug 2019 - Mar 2021*
 - **iOS Development**:
-   - Contributed to develop and maintain native iOS applications using Swift and Objective-C.
+   - Contributed to develop and maintain native iOS applications using Swift.
    - Architected a protocol-oriented Networking Layer, ensuring Separation of Concern and easy mocking for unit tests.
-- **Android Development**:
-   - Contributed to native Android applications using Java and Kotlin.
-   - Developed custom UI components and implemented new features in the Honeywell mobile app, improving user experience.

 ## Projects 🚀

 ### Lenze Smart Mobile Applications, Mobile Application
 *April 2021 - July 2022*
-- Developed Lenze Smart Keypad app, a Cross-Platform Mobile App for Android and iOS.
+- Developed Lenze Smart Keypad iOS app.
-- Created Lenze Smart Motor app, a Native Android Application for commissioning via NFC.

 ### Smart Office Solutions, Web Application
 *March 2023 - April 2023*